Dr. Rose Recommends for Healthy & Safe Travel

 A large industry has developed in the field of corporate travel safety and security.
 If your company has a corporate security division, contact that office for a briefing.
 You also need to start some essential background reading.
-Suggested titles include The Safe Travel Book—A Guide for the International Traveler by Peter Savage (Lexington Books: 800-462-6420) and The Security Minute: How to Be Safe in the Streets, at Home, and Abroad So You Can Save Your Life! by Robert L. Siciliano (Safety Zone Press: 800-438-6223).
+Suggested titles include The Safe Travel Book—A Guide for the International Traveler by Peter Savage (see below) and The Security Minute: How to Be Safe in the Streets, at Home, and Abroad So You Can Save Your Life! by Robert L. Siciliano (Available at Amazon.com).
+Also see World Travelers of America.

 Safe Travel Tips

 - Display tickets from U.S. airlines